Thomas Montalbano Sr.

 The early 20th century was also the time of the "gentleman farmer"- wealthy Chicagoans who pursued a quiet country life out of the city and who often brought their stately furniture collections likely including Montalbano's exquisite pieces to their lavish country estates in villages such as Lake Geneva, Barrington, and Lake Forest.

 The same furniture patterns and designs created by the family during these early years are present today at the Montalbano.
-At the Northlake showroom and factory, buyers appreciate the one-of-a-kind, handmade furniture that stands apart from (and lasts longer than) mass-produced furniture.
+At the Bellwood showroom and factory, buyers appreciate the one-of-a-kind, handmade furniture that stands apart from (and lasts longer than) mass-produced furniture.
 Today, Montalbano's pieces can be found across the world, from Saudi palaces to a governor's mansion in Mexico.

 C. 1958